 Trich is often transmitted during vaginal sex, but can also be passed by vulva-to-vulva contact, sharing sex toys, and touching your own or your partner’s genitals if you have infected fluids on your hand.
 Trich can easily infect the vulva, vagina, penis, and urethra, but it usually does not infect other body parts (like the mouth or anus).

 When used consistently and correctly, condoms protect against trich and many other STDs.
+Are you searching for Gyn Brooklyn?
+Doral Health and Wellness — Women’s Health Center is the best option for you.

 Like most STDs, trich often does not show any symptoms.
 The only way to know is to get tested.